Shopify/cli/docs/docs/kit/modules/session.md

 ---

 The `session` module provides an interface to ensure that the user is authenticated and to obtain tokens for each API as needed.
-The CLI already handles basic scopes for you,

 Session exposes 4 methods:
 - [Storefront API](#ensureauthenticatedstorefront)